-Fiona’s Luck.
+Fiona’s Luck by Teresa Bateman.
 Fiona is a clever, witty heroine who makes her own luck instead of relying on magic.
 She outsmarts the Leprechaun King who has locked all the luck in Ireland away in a chest.
 I particularly like the illustrations.

-O’Sullivan Stew.
+O’Sullivan Stew by Hudson Talbott.
 Kate’s village has been put under a curse by the witch of Crookhaven!
 Not to worry, this feisty, imaginative and clever Irish heroine manages to rescues them all with her smart, surprising and very humorous storytelling skills.

 Tim O’Toole and the Wee Folk.
 Folklorist Gerald McDermott may be best known for his Anansi the Spider tale, but he’s also written this entertaining European folktale.
 Poor Tim is shunned by his neighbors but when he gets a magic gift he lets the McGoons trick him out of it.
 Fortunately, there is a group of leprechauns to help him change his fortune.

-Sally Go Round The Stars: Favourite Rhymes from an Irish Childhood.
-For younger kids, I really love the illustrations in this book of nursery rhymes.
+Sally Go Round The Stars: Favourite Rhymes from an Irish Childhood by Claire Ranson & Sarah Webb.
+For younger kids, I really love the illustrations in this book of Irish nursery rhymes.
 Most of the selections are familiar even to non-Irish children but others, like the one with a cat named Pangur Bán will be new.

 Leprechauns and Irish Folklore.
 Ah, The Magic Tree House books: some people love them some people hate them.
-I have mixed feelings, but I tend to appreciate the non-fiction companion guides because my 8 year old who usually does not read anything that might fall under the “social studies” umbrella will read these books.
-That’s a pretty good recommendation in my book.
+I have mixed feelings, but I tend to appreciate the non-fiction companion guides because my then-8 year old who usually did not read anything that might fall under the “social studies” umbrella liked to read these books.
+That’s a pretty good recommendation in my book. (pun!)